PSYCHEDELICS AS EXIT

 Jensen et al (2024) have discovered, all over again,

-what the LSD researchers found out in 1950s.
+what the LSD researchers found out in the 1950s.

 "This open-label, single-group study investigated